Hill Country lies in the heart of Texas, both geographically and emotionally.

 San Antonio sits at the southeast corner of Hill Country, just a short hop from Gruene and New Braunfels.
 However, like Austin, there are a lot of reasons to spend a few days exploring the city itself.
 Most famous as the home of the Alamo (which I have somehow never actually visited) and the downtown Riverwalk, San Antonio also offers visitors plenty of live music, a botanical garden, art museums, and historic missions.
 It’ been a long time since I’ve explored San Antonio, but with friends living there again and the Hotel Havana still awaiting me (I had lunch there with a friend and we promised we’d return to stay for a few night), I know I’ll be back.

-Historic Hill Country cities and towns
+Historic Hill Country communities

 Now pretty much engulfed by New Braunfels, the historic town of Gruene is on the National Register of Historic Places.
 It’s a charming place to spend the afternoon pursuing the shops and restaurants that now fill historic buildings dating back to the late 1800s.
 Gruene Hall is the oldest continually operating dance hall in Texas; go inside to feel the history or time your visit to take in a show.

-Located just outside Fredericksburg, Luckenbach might be a ghost town today were it not for a famous country song written by someone who had never been to the remains of this small settlement.
+Located just outside Fredericksburg, tiny Luckenbach might be a ghost town today were it not for a famous country song written by someone who had never been to the remains of this small settlement.
 Today this almost-a ghost town is famous for its concerts and hosts live music most days of the week.

 Wildflower tours and scenic drives